-The monitoring of antimicrobial sales is based on an annual sales declaration by the laboratories that market them.
-This data can be cross-matched with other sources of information (declaration of turnover, prescription surveys, etc.).
+The monitoring of antimicrobial sales is based on an annual sales declaration by the laboratories that market these products.
+These data can then be cross-matched with other sources of information (declaration of turnover, prescription surveys, etc.).

 How should the results be interpreted?

-The data supplied for antimicrobial sales volumes do not include the details of their use.
-This is because recent antimicrobials are more potent and require administration of lower doses.
-To assess the exposure of animals to antimicrobials, it is necessary to take into account the dosage and duration of treatment as well as evolutions in the animal population over time.
-The ALEA (Animal Level of Exposure to Antimicrobials) estimates the level of exposure of animals to antimicrobials.
-Consequently, a decrease in sales volume does not necessarily mean a decrease in the use of such products.
+The data supplied for antimicrobial sales volumes do not include precise details of their use.
+This is because recent antibiotics are more potent and require administration of lower doses.
+To assess animal exposure to antibiotics, it is necessary to consider, in particular, the dosage and duration of administration, but also changes in the animal population over time.
+The ALEA (Animal Level of Exposure to Antimicrobials) estimates the level of exposure of animals to antibiotics.
+Thus, a decrease in sales volume does not necessarily mean a decrease in the rate of use.

 What are the main trends that have been observed?